-1. Attending a screening with your parent/guardian to discuss the study with us:
+1. Attending a screening to discuss the study with us:

 If you decide you would like to take part in the study, we will schedule a screening to determine if you are eligible for the next part of the study.
 We will go through this information sheet with you again and answer any questions you may have.